kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 TL;DR:
 - Application Broker does not implement retries for failed provisioning requests.
 The creation of a Knative Subscription can fail, if the Application Channel has not been created yet.
   If that happens, the Service Instance will stay in failed status forever => **No Eventing!**
-- According to the _Open Service Broker API_, it is the Service Brokers responsibility ³ to implement retries.
+- According to the _Open Service Broker API_, it is the Service Broker's responsibility ³ to implement retries.
 In contrast to [Kyma Environment Broker (KEB)](https://github.com/kyma-incubator/compass/blob/master/docs/kyma-environment-broker/02-01-architecture.md), Application Broker does not implement retries.
-- Platform retry behaviour may be part of OSB API v3.
+- Platform retry behavior may be part of OSB API v3.

 2: [Deprovision Knative Broker #6342](https://github.com/kyma-project/kyma/issues/6342)